 Mpofu goes on: “This thing about Rainbowism is the biggest load of nonsense you’ve ever heard in your life.
 In any event you can’t say you want a rainbow nation in which you don’t see colour because the rainbow itself has got colours.”

-Herd, alluding to the demonization of Jews in Germany and the consequences, asks why the EFF chooses to emphasise that Indians hate Africans, over and over again.
+Instead, alluding to the demonization of Jews in Germany and the consequences, she asks why the EFF chooses to emphasise that Indians hate Africans, over and over again.

 Mpofu: “We are the truth people, my sister.”